OpenLI-NZ/openli/doc/CollectorDoc.md

                       RADIUS packets are strongly recommended to use `radius` here, `bidirectional` otherwise.

+---

+X2/X3 inputs are also specified as a YAML sequence, using `x2x3inputs:` as the key.
+Each sequence item describes a single X2/X3 listening socket that the OpenLI collector will then create.
+Each X2/X3 input is limited to a single thread, so if you want to parallelise X2/X3 ingestion then you should provide configuration for multiple listeners and distribute the intercepts accordingly when you use X1 to trigger the X2/X3 delivery on your network equipment.

+X2/X3 inputs should include the following key-value elements:
+* listenaddr       -- the IP address that the collector should listen on.
+* listenport       -- the TCP port that the collector should listen on.
+* certfile         -- the path to the .pem file containing the TLS certificate that the collector should offer to connecting clients.

+Note that TLS is mandatory for X2/X3 transport and we do not provide an option to disable it.

+---

-As described above, ALU mirrors are defined as a YAML sequence with a key of `alumirrors:`.
+As described above, Nokia mirrors are defined as a YAML sequence with a key of `alumirrors:`.
 Each sequence item must contain the following two key-value elements:
 * ip -- the IP address of the sink
-* port -- the port that the sink is listening on for ALU intercept records
+* port -- the port that the sink was listening on for Nokia intercept records

-Juniper Packet Mirrors (JMirror) are defined in the same way as ALU mirrors, except using the key 'jmirrors:'.
+Juniper Packet Mirrors (JMirror) are defined in the same way as Nokia mirrors, except using the key 'jmirrors:'.
 Each sequence item must contain the following two key-value elements:
 * ip -- the IP address of the JMirror sink
+* port -- the port that the sink was listening on for mirrored traffic

+We also support the Cisco equivalent, PacketCable, and the configuration to tell the collector how to recognise traffic mirrored from a Cisco device is very similar to the above.
+The sequence key in this case is called `ciscomirrors:` and each item must contain the following two key-value
+elements:

+* ip -- the IP address of the device that received the mirrored traffic
-* port -- the port that the sink is listening on for mirrored traffic
+* port -- the port that the sink was listening on for mirrored traffic

 ### Email interception options